zanibbi/SymbolScraper/README.md

 **Operating System:** While this code should work on Windows systems as well, we have only tested on Linux and MacOS X so far.

 From the main directory, issue ``make``.
 This will run the Maven build system, download dependencies, etc., compile source files and generate .jar files in ``./target``.
-Finally, a bash script ``bin/sscraper`` is generated, so that the program can be easily be used in different directories.
+Finally, a bash script ``bin/sscraper`` is generated, so that the program can be easily used in different directories.

 The ``pom.xml`` file can be modified to change the Maven build parameters.